navis-org/pymaid/docs/source/blender.rst

 Installation
 ============

-Blender comes with its own Python 3.5, so you need to install PyMaid for this distribution in order to use it from within Blender.
+Blender comes with its own Python 3.5, so you need to install PyMaid specifically for this distribution in order to use it within Blender.

 There are several ways to install additional packages for Blender's built-in Python.
 The easiest way is probably this: